Best Medicare Advantage Plans in Michigan (2026)

 Check Prescription Drug Coverage

-Review the drug list to verify your prescriptions are included and check which tier they're in.
+Review the plan's drug list to confirm your prescriptions are covered and note which tier they fall under.

 4. 4